 *Repeat the Framework Movement Circuit for a total of 3 rounds.

-Note: Remember to scale the progressions or mix a higher progression with a lower progression of each movement so you can perform 10 solid reps each round.
+Remember to scale the progressions or mix a higher progression with a lower progression of each movement so you can perform ten solid reps each round.

-Add these Framework Movement Circuits in your weekly programing to consistently improve your ability to get your first muscle up.
-If you are able to perform all of the movements and have gotten your first muscle up already, continue to perform this Circuit with increased reps to maintain your strength and increase your ability to link muscle ups with less fatigue.
+Add these Framework Movement Circuits in your weekly programing to consistently improve your ability to get your first muscle-up.
+If you can perform all of the movements and have gotten your first muscle-up already, continue to perform this Circuit with increased reps to maintain your strength and increase your ability to link muscle ups with less fatigue.

 ABOUT THE AUTHOR:

-Zach Aguiar is currently a Doctor of Physical Therapy student at the University of Massachusetts – Lowell and will be graduating May 2016.
-Zach has an extensive background in gymnastics, starting from the age of 8 and went on to compete in college as a member of the NCAA Division 1 Temple Owls from 2009-2013.
-Zach was a 4X Junior Olympics National Championships Qualifier, member of the 2012 and 2013 ECAC Conference Champion teams at Temple, and competed Rings for Temple at the 2012 NCAA Championships.
-Zach started Crossfit in December of 2015 and is a member of Crossfit Merrimack located in Lowell, MA.
+Zach Aguiar is a Doctor of Physical Therapy.
+He has an extensive background in gymnasticsvas a member of the NCAA Division 1 Temple Owls from 2009-2013.
+Zach was a 4X Junior Olympics National Championships Qualifier and competed Rings for Temple at the 2012 NCAA Championships.
+He started Crossfit in December of 2015 and is a member of Crossfit Merrimack, located in Lowell, MA.

-If you have any questions about specific drills or how to develop the best circuit to maximize your potential, email Zach at email@example.com, comment on Instagram @zach_aguiar or on twitter @zach_aguiar.
+If you have any questions about specific drills or how to develop the best circuit to maximize your potential, email Zach at email@example.com.

 Follow Zach on Instagram for continued gymnastic drills/skills and physical therapy techniques for CrossFit athletes.